 Using a piece of flatbread, tortilla or wrap, spread lightly with about two to three tablespoons of hummus, stopping about an inch from the ends.
 Sprinkle with seasonings if desired.

 Layer on finely sliced or shredded vegetables of your choice.
-Avocado is particularly nice because it “mush” as you roll it and will help hold everything together.
+Avocado is particularly nice because it “mushes” as you roll it and will help hold everything together.
 Leafy vegetables like spinach, lettuce, kale are generally laid down first, followed by the wetter vegetables like tomatoes and cucumbers.
 Carrots, cabbage, radishes, onions, mushrooms, jicama are all very good, but there’s no limit to what you can add.
 Add them so that any long ones will be facing in the same direction and it will be easier to roll your wrap.

 If desired, capers, raisins, dried fruit, olives, chutneys or other items that will give punctuations of flavor are usually welcome!
-A few sprinkles of vinegar, a squeeze of lemon or lime may add a bit more flavor, but don’t over do it; you don’t want a wet wrap.
+A few sprinkles of vinegar, a squeeze of lemon or lime can add a bit more flavor, but don’t overdo it; you don’t want a wet wrap.
 When you’ve built your wrap to your desired specifications, add a few small dollops of hummus over the top of the vegetables, in a line.
 Keep that line parallel to the side you’ll be picking up to roll.
-Don’t over fill, though!
+Don’t overfill, though!

 Roll by tucking in the ends as you fold the wrap over.
-After the top portion is rolled, pressing gently, pull it towards your to tighten everything and then continue rolling.
-Slice though the center on a diagonal and serve, if desired with wedges of lemon or lime.
+After the top portion is rolled, pressing gently, pull it towards you to tighten everything and then continue rolling.
+Slice through the center on a diagonal and serve.

 Let’s talk about how to save money/time on this recipe: